JeffreyChan0913/EYE/Beginner/0825/README.md

 For loop template:

-Vector use 0 index.
+Vector uses 0 index.
 So if we have
 ```
 value	: 10 20 30 40 50
 position: 0  1  2  3  4